tensorflow/tensorboard/tensorboard/data/server/DEVELOPMENT.md

         ```

     This way, whoever is updating our copies of the protobuf definitions doesn’t
     also have to context-switch in to updating Rust code.
+This rule doesn’t
+    apply to `tensorboard.data` protos, since we own those.

     We don’t have a compile-time check for this, so just try to be careful.